ropensci/antanym/README.md

 Usage
 -----

-Start by fetching the names data from its host server.
-Here we cache it to a temporary directory so that we can access it later in the session without needing to re-download it:
+Start by fetching the names data from the host server.
+Here we use a temporary cache directory so that we can re-load it later in the session without needing to re-download it:

 ``` r
 library(antanym)